OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 <br/>

-Throughout the rest of this MOOC, you will meet many of these on your Open Science adventure, and tailor new knowledge and skills to suit what is best for you.
+Throughout the rest of this [MOOC](https://opensciencemooc.eu/), you will meet many of these on your Open Science adventure, and tailor new knowledge and skills to suit what is best for you.

 <br/>

 ## Where to go from here <a name="future"></a>

-Hopefully now you have come to see the importance of Open Scientific principles, values, and practices as a fundamental part of modern science.
+Hopefully now you have come to see the importance of Open Science as a fundamental part of modern research.
 Open Science is an umbrella term for a range of ideals, values, practices, and principles, all of which are integrated together:

 [![Intersections of Openness
 ](https://img.youtube.com/vi/Es7qvO_2kSg/0.jpg)](https://www.youtube.com/watch?v=Es7qvO_2kSg)